top of page

 Turnover below certain thresholds

-Easier tax compliance, reduced paperwork.
+Easier tax compliance, less paperwork.

 Conclusion